 Drinkers can sit up at the bar, on the cosy sofas and chairs dotted around the wood-lined room, or even in the cosy hide-away ‘Cinderella’s Carriage’ which looks as if it’s something from Tudor times (and can be privately hired for those intimate chats).

-Chef Daniel Galmiche, who was head chef of the Vineyard hotel in Newbury until January (my review here) and who has also worked at Le Gavroche and Cliveden, has just launched his new menu at Restaurant 190, the Gore’s own restaurant just across the hall from the bar.
-We had a booking for 7.30pm and had the place to ourselves, possibly due to its close proximity to the Royal Albert Hall which meant that one party had just left to stroll across to the Proms, and another party arrived post-Proms at 10pm.
+We had a booking at the hotel’s own restaurant, 190, for 7.30pm and had the place to ourselves, possibly due to its close proximity to the Royal Albert Hall which meant that one party had just left to stroll across to the Proms, and another party arrived post-Proms at 10pm.

 The menu was beautifully clear and simple, just one white sheet listing six starters and six mains.
 The starters included duck liver parfait, beef carpaccio and pea soup but we went for the cured trout and hand-dived Scottish scallops, both of which were excellent and looked great too.